Child Custody and Access

 - Non-Parent Applications for Custody

 - There are special requirements for a person seeking custody of a child who is not his or her child.
 Non-parents must provide a recent police records check (completed within the previous 60 days) and authorize the children's aid societies in areas where they have lived to provide a report that indicates if they have been involved with the person.
 The court office will also check the court's records and prepare a list of all previous family cases that involve the non-parent or the child.
 If requested by the judge, they can also prepare a list of all previous criminal court files that involve the non-parents.
-For more information see: What you should know if you are a non-parent applying for custody of a child.

 Alternatively, you can click here for a summary of the steps that must be taken by non-parent applicants and links to the various forms that will be required.